 - Clinical laboratory technician

-According to the U.S. Bureau of Labor Statistics (BLS), clinical laboratory workers should experience a faster-than-average employment growth between 2008 and 2018 (www.bls.gov).
-The BLS stated employment could grow by 14% for that decade.
-Medical technicians earned a median annual wage of $36,280 as of 2010, while medical technologists earned $56,130, reported the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), medical and clinical laboratory technologists and technicians should experience a faster-than-average employment growth between 2014 and 2024 (www.bls.gov).
+The BLS stated employment could grow by 16% for that decade.
+The BLS also reports that medical and clinical laboratory technologists and technicians earned a median annual salary of $50,550 as of 2015.
+In 2016, Payscale.com reported that medical technologists earned a median annual wage of $52,187.

 Depending on the degree level attained, graduates of med tech programs can seek immediate employment as medical technicians or medical technologists or may choose to further their education.
 Advancement typically comes with work experience, additional training and professional certification.
 Medical technicians can enroll in bachelor's degree programs to become medical technologists.
 Medical technologists can pursue management or supervisory positions with training or through completion of medical technology graduate programs.